 Challenge number Detail of challenge 1 Language development Many children entering reception class have lower levels of speech and language than previous cohorts.
 There is also a trend that, social skills are less developed than in previous cohorts.
 Children's exposure to tier 2 and 3 vocabulary outside of the school setting is limited.
 2 Essential knowledge acquisition Our assessments and observations suggest that Pupil Premium pupils' experiences outside of school may be more limited and as a result they may start some curriculum areas with less knowledge than peers.
 This lack of knowledge impacts on all curriculum areas.
-Furthermore, in Staff CPD training on retrieving subject knowledge to aid and improve subject knowledge.
 3 Master of Number/Fluency in Maths Fundamental arithmetic and number skills - including the ability to subitize and efficiently select the most appropriate method - are less well developed for Pupil Premium children than other pupils and impacts on pupils reaching expected levels at EYFS, KS1 and KS2.
-4 Attendance/ Persistent Absence The average attendance percentage and recorded lateness of pupil premium/disadvantaged pupils is below that of their peers.
-The overall attendance gap to non-disadvantaged pupils is 1.30%.
-The Persistent absence of the school is currently at 21.
-43% which is 3.73% above national.
-As a school we have attendance incentives to work towards lowering the number.
-28.57% of PA is Pupil Premium and there is gap of 12.78%, which is 6% lower than last year.
-5 SEMH An increasing number of pupils enter reception and KS1 with non- academic barriers to attainment such as emotional well-being, social and behavioural needs which impact the pupil's attainment and readiness to learn.
-6 Life experiences/enrichment/ talents and interests.
-In schools where children face socioeconomic disadvantages, fostering positive life experiences is not just about creating memorable moments; it's about cultivating cultural capital.
-Cultural capital encompasses the knowledge, skills, and experiences that individuals acquire through their socialisation and interactions within society.
-This report explores the significance of positive life experiences in the development of cultural capital, supported by research findings.
+4 SEND 30% of pupils who qualify for Pupil Premium funding have specific SEND needs and an increasing number of children are in need of speech and language.
+5 Attendance/ Persistent Absence The average attendance percentage and recorded lateness of pupil premium/disadvantaged pupils is below that of their peers.
+The overall attendance gap to non-disadvantaged pupils is 6 SEMH An increasing number of pupils enter reception and KS1 with non-academic barriers to attainment such as emotional well-being, social and behavioural needs which impact the pupil's attainment and readiness to learn.